elgatosf/translate/README.md

 ## Configuration

+Main configuration that defines the source texts, and target languages.

 | Name        | Type                                                              | Description                    | Required |
 | ----------- | ----------------------------------------------------------------- | ------------------------------ | -------- |
 | `source`    | `string`                                                          | Path to the English text.      | ✅       |